 Admin must use %windir%\Sysnative in script to access any 64-bit applications.

 %windir%\Sysnative\manage-bde -on c: -skiphardwaretest

-- manage-bde is a 64-bit application and it can be accessed only by providing proper path %windir%\Sysnative.
+- manage-bde is a 64-bit application and you access it only by providing proper path %windir%\Sysnative.

-- Certutil is part of both folders (32-bit and 64-bit), so no need to give %windir%\Sysnative in the script.
+- Certutil is part of both folders (32-bit and 64-bit), so there is no need to give %windir%\Sysnative in the script.

 Writing Scripts for Registry

 Since Windows Unified Agent is a 32-bit application, it always creates a record or performs any action on WOW6432 Node.